GijsMulders/epos/docs/instructions.rst

 Examples
 ========

+Please take a look at the :doc:`notebooks`

-There are a number of example scripts included that demonstrate different functionality.
+There are also a number of example scripts included that demonstrate different functionality.
 The scripts contains comments describing each command.
 These scripts are copied to the ``epos-scripts/examples/`` directory by ``EPOS.scripts.install()``.

 Parametric mode